 "We're all in it together," she said.
 "People tend to forget the actors aren't in the same room.
 The actors aren't really seeing each other but it looks like they are."

 Though everyone's mourning the loss of the annual outdoor tours, Ennals said there are "some really nice silver linings involved" with the virtual format.
-Dramaturgs are able to offer helpful tidbits throughout the performances, such as defining antiquated turns of phrase viewers may not be familiar with.
+Dramaturgs are able to offer helpful tidbits throughout the performances, such as defining antiquated phrases unfamiliar to some viewers.
 Audiences can also watch the lengthy show in multiple sittings.
 And, of course, the performances will be accessible to folks anywhere, not only those who can make it out to a live event.

 New flexibility from unions has also been a beneficial result.